trimble-oss/Ag-Data-API-Examples/code_samples/java_samples/code-sample-jar/README.md

 ## Running the project

-1. The main method is in `SampleCodeMain.java` file.
+1. The main method is in the `SampleCodeMain.java` file.
-2. You can comment the method calls that you do not wish to execute in the main method.
+2. You can comment out the method calls that you do not wish to execute in the main method.
-3. `GetAuthToken.java` class generates the token for your application.
+3. `GetAuthToken.java` class generates the access token for your application.
 This code uses Client Credentials.
-You will have to change the code if your application uses Authorization Code Grant.
+You will have to change the code if your application uses an Authorization Code Grant.
 4. You will have to add the API credentials for your application in `SampleCodeMain.java` file and your application name in `GetAuthToken.java` file to generate an access token successfully.
 5. Sample prescription files are under the [files](/files/prescriptions) folder.